Merlinbeaufils/Unsupervised-learning-representations-for-HTML-code/README.md

 # Thesis
-Bachelor's thesis
+### Learning vector representations of websites

+## Structure of repository:
+- __data folder__ - contains different data repos
+- __project__ - folder contains coding modules
+- __run.py__ - trains models with specific configurations specified configurations
+- __res_and_ckpts__ - contains logs and ckpt files for
+tensorboard and loading models
+- The __jupyter notebook__ - is for circumventing certain
+environment limitations of my local machine.

 ### Description
 I will investigate techniques to learn representations of websites.
-In particular, I will use selfsupervised learning to train models using NLP algorithms (like masked language modeling) to learn vector representations.
+In particular, I will use self-supervised learning to train models using NLP algorithms (like masked language modeling) to learn vector representations.
 These representations should hold sufficient information to use them for several downstream tasks, including e.g., analytics and prediction problems.
 The first research step will consist of defining the format of the data to be input into the model, to define datastructures, and loaders.
-Treating HTML code like a tree, current literature suggests tokenizing nodes in a dictionarylike structure.
+Treating HTML code like a tree, current literature suggests tokenizing nodes in a dictionary-like structure.
 The second step is training deep representation models to encode these trees.
 To do so, I will use self-supervised learning techniques such as masking to train different target and context encoders, eventually giving us a context encoder capable of outputting vector representations of entire websites.